What Does Independent Contractor Compliance Mean?

 To put it simply, different rules apply to independent contractors, because by law independent contractors are a different category of worker than your typical, W-2 employee.

 Think of independent contractors as their own business entity.
 These are people who have built a business around the specialized services they provide.
-They often perform work for multiple clients, they can openly market their services, and they generally work with a client for a defined period of time to complete a specific project.
+They often perform work for multiple clients, they can openly market their services, and they generally work with a client for a defined period to complete a specific project.

 Independent contractors are responsible for paying their own taxes and providing their own benefits.
 Unlike W-2 employees, they do not receive health care options, unemployment insurance, or overtime benefits from a client.
 Because of this, it can sound enticing to classify workers as independent contractors rather than employees.